eyanje/PigeonBound/README.md

 ```
 .\build
 ```
-to build the game.
-Gdb will still debug the game.
+to build the game. gdb will still debug the game.

 The final executable file can be found in game, which can now be moved elsewhere.